What Is the Purpose of Spam Email and How to Get Rid of It?

 The governments were not the only ones to act, Microsoft and Google, top email providers at the time, started working on improving their spam filtering technology.

 DoNotPay is here to help you with a variety of problems happening online, and spam emails are a big part of it.
 We realize the harm that unsolicited emails can do, and we are here to help you get rid of this nuisance.
 Here’s what you need to do to get rid of spam with DoNotPay:

-- Log into your DoNotPay account in your web browser or iOS app
+- Log into your DoNotPay account in your web browser

 - Select the Spam Collector option

 - Enter your email address to connect it with DoNotPay

 - Forward the spam to firstname.lastname@example.org the next time you receive it

 After you’ve taken these four steps, and we receive your spam emails, two things happen:

 - We will automatically unsubscribe you from the sender